GermanRoev/Generate-Kraken2-report/README.md

 # Generate-Kraken2-report
-This script allows you to generate Kraken2-style reports Your initial file should be in a tsv format and should contain 2 columns: NCBI taxid and Read amount for a given taxid.
+This script allows you to generate Kraken2-style reports.
+Your initial file should be in a tsv format and should contain 2 columns: NCBI taxid and Read amount for a given taxid.
 You can specify column names in a command line.